LeeSteg/privatebebo/Community.md

 ---

-# Welcome to Game UX Master Guide

-To help designers build the best UX experiences across the gaming industry, we’ve created this site in partnership between two industry veterans from Electronic Arts and Microsoft.
+To help designers build the best UX experiences across the gaming industry, we’ve created this site in partnership between [two industry veterans](https://leesteg.github.io/privatebebomalaka/Authors) from Electronic Arts and Microsoft.

 We do not have all the answers, nor do we have time to cover all areas of Game UX.
 We all benefit as a community and are stronger together than a single voice.